Far-left politician a new threat to Merkel?

 Ramelow said this would be a priority.
 His left-wing coalition has promised to do more to help victims of communism.
 It describes the regime as ‘unjust’, a disputed term.

-“I must think of the people who have been retraumatised by my candidacy.
+“I must think of the people who have been retraumatized by my candidacy.
 People who sat in Stasi jails, whose lives have been destroyed,” Ramelow said.

 “Karl Marx is to be carried into the offices of the state government.
 That can’t be possible,” she said in September.